-The project involves the design, construction and operation of a fully enclosed thermal drying facility for the treatment of biosolids; a by-product of the treatment waste water and sewage.
+Following the completion of the design and construction phase, Plenary Environment is now operating this fully enclosed thermal drying facility for treating Barwon Water’s biosolids; a by-product of the treatment of waste water and sewage.

-This was one of the first projects to be delivered under the Partnerships Victoria framework for a local water authority, Barwon Water.
+This was one of the first projects to be delivered under the Partnerships Victoria framework for a local water authority.

-Extensive consultation processes resulted in community criteria being written into the contract with Plenary Environment.
+Extensive consultation processes resulted in community criteria being included in the contract and delivered by Plenary Environment.
 The outcome was the selection of a thermal drying facility that:

 - is fully-enclosed with zero odour beyond Barwon Water's fence;

 - is no taller than the existing buildings at the Black Rock water reclamation plant;

 - produces the highest treatment grade of biosolids possible;

 - includes substantial investment in landscaping and aesthetics.